Analysis of optical spectroscopy and photometry of the type I X-ray bursting system UW CrB

 \section{Conclusions}

+Four optical bursts have now been observed during the orbital phase gap observed by \cite{2012AJ....144..108M}, suggesting the site of reprocessing is not eclipsed for as long as previously thought.
+A narrow gap still exists at the predicted phase of inferior conjunction of the companion star.
+The existence of this gap permits the assumption assumed in this paper to model the bursts that all of the reprocessing occurs on the face of the secoundary star.
+However, if the gap is completely filled in, or a strong optical burst is detected during the middle of an eclipse, this would suggest the secondary star is responsible for very little of the reprocessed radiation, which motivate remodelling the data here but with a model that generates the reprocessed burst from a disc structure.

-Four optical bursts have now been observed during the orbital phase gap observed by \cite{2012AJ....144..108M}, suggesting the site of reprocessing is not eclipsed as previously thought.
-However, it remains to be seen whether the presence of a orbital phase gap depends on the phase of the 5.5 day precessing accretion disc.
-Since it is possible that the reprocessing site is located within the disc, it is also possible that during certain parts of the 5.5 day precession of the disc, this site does become eclipsed during the orbital phases observed by \cite{2012AJ....144..108M} (logically, this would be when the site lies in between the NS and the secondary), and that during the other phases of the precessing disc, this site is not eclipsed (logically, this would be when the site lies on the far side of the NS, furthest from the companion).
-This argument is fully dependant on whether the reprocessing site is in the disc, which is yet to be confirmed.
-One thing is for certain - further optical monitoring of UW CrB, preferably over the 5.5 day disc period, should be performed to see if the appearance of the bursts is dependant on the phase of the disc.
+It also remains to be seen whether the presence of the orbital phase gap depends on the phase of the 5.5 day precessing accretion disc.
+As noted above, it is possible that the reprocessing site is located within the disc, so it is also possible that during certain parts of the 5.5 day precession of the disc, this site does become eclipsed during the orbital phases observed by \cite{2012AJ....144..108M} (logically, this would be when the site lies in between the NS and the secondary), and that during the other phases of the precessing disc, this site is not eclipsed (logically, this would be when the site lies on the far side of the NS, furthest from the companion).
+This argument is fully dependent on whether the reprocessing site is in the disc, which is yet to be confirmed.
+One thing is for certain - further optical monitoring of UW CrB, preferably over the 5.5 day disc period, should be performed to see if the detection of the bursts is dependant on the phase of the disc.